ADGEfficiency/energy-py-3-dev/README.md

-# energypy
+# energy-py

 energy-py is a framework for running reinforcement learning experiments on energy environments.

 The library is focused on electric battery storage, and offers a implementation of a many batteries operating in parallel.

-energy-py includes an implementation of the Soft Actor-Critic reinforcement learning agent, implementated in Tensorflow 2.
+energy-py includes an implementation of the Soft Actor-Critic reinforcement learning agent, implementated in Tensorflow 2:

 - test & train episodes based on historical Australian electricity price data,
 - checkpoints & restarts,